Complaints Policy-Full School

 5 Stage 2: Formal Complaint

 5.1 Notification: an unresolved concern under Stage 1, or a complaint which needs investigation, or dissatisfaction with some aspect of the School's policies, procedures, management or administration should be set out in writing with details and sent with all relevant documents and your full contact details in an envelope addressed to the relevant Head of School or to the Complaints Co-ordinator.
 Your complaint will be acknowledged by telephone or in writing within two working days during term time, indicating the action that is being taken and the likely time scale.
 A Complaints Form will be completed and sent to the Complaints Co-ordinator.
-The Head of School (or Deputy Head for Senior School matters) will inform the Headmaster and keep him informed throughout proceedings.
+The Head of School (or Deputy Head for Senior School matters) will inform the Principal and keep him informed throughout proceedings.

-5.2 Investigation: the Head may ask a senior member of staff to act as "investigator".
+5.2 Investigation: the Principal may ask a senior member of staff to act as "investigator".
 The investigator/s may request additional information from you and will probably wish to speak to you personally and to others who have knowledge of the circumstances.
 The outcome of the investigation will be reported to the Head who will then notify you in writing of his/her decision and the reasons for it.
 Written records will be kept of all meetings and interviews held in relation to your complaint.

 The Head of School’s aim would be to inform any complainant of the outcome of an investigation and the resolution to the complaint within one calendar month from the receipt of the complaint.
 Please note that any complaint received within one month of the end of term is likely to take longer to resolve owing to the presence of school holidays and the unavailability of personnel.

 6.1 Notification: if you are dissatisfied with the Head of School's decision under Stage 2, your complaint may be renewed in writing to the Principal, or in a case involving the Headmaster, to the Chairman of the Board of Trustees.
-Your letter to the Headmaster (or Chairman) should give full details of your complaint and enclose all relevant documents and your full contact details.
+Your letter to the Principal (or Chairman) should give full details of your complaint and enclose all relevant documents and your full contact details.
 Your letter will normally be acknowledged by telephone or in writing within four working days during term time, indicating the action that is being taken and the likely time scale.

 7 Stage 4: Reference to the Complaints Panel